tiagoh/MCW-ML-Ops-1Day/Hands-on lab/Before the HOL - MLOps.md

 # MLOps before the hands-on lab setup guide

+## Initial NOTICE

+Please note that this instructions where modified to fit the 1 day remote workshop format.

+Feel free to check the original repo: https://github.com/microsoft/MCW-ML-Ops
 ## Requirements

 1. Azure subscription.
 You will need a valid and active Azure account to complete the quickstarts.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/).